mdn/content/files/en-us/web/javascript/reference/global_objects/intl/displaynames/resolvedoptions/index.md

 ### Return value

-An object with properties reflecting the locale and formatting options computed during the construction of the given {{jsxref("Intl.DisplayNames")}} object.
+A new object with properties reflecting the options computed during the initialization of this `DisplayNames` object.
+The object has the following properties, in the order they are listed:

-## Description

-The object returned by `resolvedOptions()` has the following properties:

 - `locale`
   - : The BCP 47 language tag for the locale actually used, determined by the [locale negotiation](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locale_identification_and_negotiation) process.
 No Unicode extension key will be included in the output.